geokontop/assignment_4/README.md

 - exit: Exits the CLI and kills the app,
 - stats: Get statistics of the underlying operating system and resourse utilization,
 - menu : Show the menu,
-- pizza --{pizzaId} : Show pizza\s details for the specific id,
+- pizza --{pizzaId} : Show pizza's details for the specific id,
 - orders --{hours} : Show recent orders.
 If the optional flag --{hours} is used, show the orders made the last {hours} hours.
 If it is not used, show the orders for the last 24 hours,
 - order info --{orderId} : Show details for the specified order,
 - users --{hours} : Show recent users.
 If the optional flag --{hours} is used, show the users that signed up the last {hours} hours.
 If it is not used, use 24 hours as default,